WSPR - The network

 - Antenna - I dont know yet!?

-The beacon firmware is coded in C language, using Arduino 0022 IDE (will be posted later)
+The beacon firmware is coded in C, using Arduino 0022 IDE (source code will be posted later)

 Step-By-Step:

-2 Nov 2011 Request for LZ0DLS's license was send to Communications Regulation Commission (CRC)
+2 Nov 2011 A request was sent to the Communications Regulation Commission (CRC) for a license for LZ0DLS.

-3 Nov 2011 First WSPR message was transmitted (5 mW), received at the opposite side of my desk and
+3 Nov 2011 The first WSPR message was transmitted (5 mW power), received at the other side of my desk and successfully decoded.

 WSPRcode.exe

-DF7TV's notes on SI570/PICAXE experiments But in my case there was no need to measure Fstart.
+However, in my experience, there was no need to measure Fstart.

-5 Nov 2011 LZ0DLS learned Morse code and now it can send CW ID (as required by regulations for amateur radio service in our country)
+5 Nov 2011 LZ0DLS learned Morse code and can now send CW ID (as required by the regulations for amateur radio services in Bulgaria)

-6 Nov 2011 LZ0DLS now listens for GPS satellites to set its clock.
+6 Nov 2011 LZ0DLS now capable of utilizing GPS satellites to synchronize its clock via the

 GPS Module Rockwell